gianniosgeorgios/-BattleShipGame/README.md

 Create two `.txt` files one for player: `player_SCENARIO.txt`, and another one for enemy `enemy_SCENARIO.txt`

 Each `.txt` file contains 5 lines.
-Each line is in the form:

-type, x_cordinate, y_cordinate, is_vertical
+Each line is in the form:   type, x_cordinate, y_cordinate, is_vertical

 Example:

 *"1,3,2,1" means that Carrier ship will be placed to (3,2) position horizontally.* <br/>
 *"2,5,5,2" means that Cruiser ship will be placed to (5,5) position vertically.*

+**Restrinction in placement**

+1. Ships can be placed only inside a grid
+2. In one cell maximimum must be one ship
+3. All ships are of different types
+4. Two ships must have distance at least two cells

+If the placement is not proper, an exception is throwded and user is notificated with message

-### Starting game
+### Starting Game

 After placing all ships, cick on the game icon to start playing.
 The window that shows up is :

 ![12](https://user-images.githubusercontent.com/50829499/111382249-6b264100-86af-11eb-8097-eb043d9658a9.png)

-If the placement is not proper, an exception is throwded and user is notificated with message:
+### Menu

-### Open Game
+### Ending Game

-### More Details
+### About - Contact

+For bugs please contact me: gianniosgeorgios45@gmail.com

+Enjoy Playing !

+George Giannios